pastaclub/PnPPP/README.md

 - In the default config, the tool assumes that CircuitStudio is set up to output an additional column named "LCSC" in the PNP file (which is used by JLCPCB to identify the component to be populated).
 You can remove that line in the config if not used.
 - `autoRotation`: you can configure whether autoRotation is enabled or not.
 If enabled, you have to specify the name of the parameter in the BOM file which specifies the additional rotation of its instances.
+- `gerber`: Specify a RegEx for paths in which to expect gerber and drill files, specify the name of the ZIP archive to be created and specify which folders to include.

 ## How to set up CircuitStudio